airbnb/k8s-webhook-handler/README.md

  - `k8s-webhook-handler.io/repo_url`: event.Repo.GitURL
  - `k8s-webhook-handler.io/repo_ssh`: event.Repo.SSHURL

+### CheckSuite
+On check suite (re)request events, k8s-webhook-handler creates a CheckSuite without further actions.
+It's up to the user to update/complete the CheckSuite.
+This allows for lose coupling since it doesn't require the k8s-webhook-handler to know about the specifics of the Check run.

 ## Binaries
 - cmd/webhook is the actual webhook handling server
 - cmd/reconciler iterates over all k8s namespaces and deletes all objects that